dochy-ksti/munyorunyoru/readme.md

     vec![Param::new("class".to_string(), class.class.clone())]
 }
 ```
-This crate also has the concurrent version of the functions for deserializing, and runtime agnostic async fn to receive the deserialized data concurrently.
+This crate also contains the concurrent version of the functions to deserialize, and runtime agnostic async fn to receive the deserialized data concurrently.

+Please read the [doc](https://docs.rs/munyo) for details.

 ## Usage